DanDias/itsjustlikehotpotatoonlydeadly/README.md

 	* Menu system can use this to display options
   * CurrentCharacter to return whos turn it is
   * Turn counter
+## Second Milestone: Clean up a bit
+* [X] Dead people shouldn't throw grenades
+* [X] Don't target dead people...
+I mean come on.
+They aren't going to get more dead.
+* [X] Grenade blocks the person.
+Probably should appear in their hand and smaller instead of over them.
+* [X] Remove expended grenades after you can see the BOOM!
+* [X] Some kind of timer, maybe not numbers... like the idea of not knowing when it'll explode

 ___
 Used Sprites:
 http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator/#?jacket=none&armor=chest_leather&mail=chain&legs=robe_skirt&hair=bedhead_white